Skip to navigation Skip to content

 • take screenshots of the Estimate Income window and Estimate Components Details dialogue box

-• read any attached notepads to confirm which of the reverse cases has the correct start date and estimated amount
+• read any attached notepads to confirm which of the reverse case numbers has the correct start date and estimated amount

 • take copies of the original notepad from each estimate and amended estimate.
-Paste these to the records applied on the reverse case, in addition to the Correcting Errors submission notepad
+Paste these to the records applied on the reverse case number, in addition to the Correcting Errors submission notepad

-Some estimates on a reverse case may not be missing but recorded incorrectly.
-The start date and the income amount must match exactly.
+Some estimates on a reverse case number may not be missing but recorded incorrectly.
+The start date and the income amount must match exactly:

 • Delete the incorrectly recorded estimates